Saeid-Tayebi/pca_nipals/README.md

 ### Python Implementation

 - **Class and Module Options**: Provides both class-based and module-based implementations.
-- **Optional Visualization**: Includes a color_map parameter for enhanced latent space visualization.
+- **Optional Visualization**: Includes a `color_map` parameter for enhanced latent space visualization.
 - **Outlier Detection**: Utilizes Hotelling's T² and SPE limits for identifying potential outliers.
+- **Missing Value Estimation**: A feature to estimate missing values in new observations based on trends extracted from PCA.

 ## Usage